Section I specialist school — the platform drafts your pack | EHCP Clarity

 • Section 38 preference expressed in writing during draft EHCP comment period

-• Cost analysis comparing preferred school against LA's alternative
+• Cost analysis comparing preferred school against local authority's alternative

 • Parent statement explaining choice and impact of placement on family